 The text reproduced below was prepared by the Informal Working Group on Automotive - Life Cycle Assessment (A-LCA).
 It is a proposal for a new [Mutual] Resolution [No. 5 (M.R.5)] concerning Automotive Life Cycle Assessment (A-LCA).
 It is submitted to the Working Party on Pollution and Energy consideration at its 93rd session.

 Scope and application

-This [Mutual] Resolution applies to [light duty vehicles].
+This [Mutual] Resolution applies to light duty vehicles.

 General methodology

 Functional Unit and reference flow